kangalah/quotes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+By Joan Nanjala.

+## Technologies used.
+*Angular js
+*HTML 5
+*CSS

+## Installation Steps
+*Make sure you have all the Requirements or running angular apps installed such as node, npm, tsc etc.
+* Clone the repository onto your local machine.
+* Run ng serve command on your terminal for a dev server.Navigate to http://localhost:4200/.The app will automatically reload if you change any of the source files.

+## Behaviour Driven development
+The  application allows users to:
+  1. Create a new quote.
+  2. Upvote a quote.
+  3. Downvote a quote.
+  4. Delete a quote.
+  5. See the number of upvotes and number of downvotes for each quote.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.